 If MGC does not supply the necessary "a=" lines in SDP, the MG may determine these credentials and return them to the MGC in a reply message.
 This is in order for the MG to be able to send a correct STUN message.

-The use of the "a=ice-lite" attribute indicates whether or not the agent implements a lite version of ICE.
+The use of the "a=ice-lite" attribute indicates whether or not the agent implements a lite version of ICE (see also clause 6.1.6 and Appendix III).
 As the agent resides in the MG this information needs to be provided to the MGC in order for the information to be communicated to a peer.
 Given the structure of the "a=ice-lite" attribute the MGC is unable to perform a CHOOSE wildcard operation on the attribute.
 As such where the MG implements a "lite" version of ICE it shall include the "a=ice-lite" attribute in any command response containing the candidate attribute.